Wairau Bar: Site use

-An investigation by a team from Otago University found a huge stone-lined umu or hangi pit (earth oven) 1.5 m deep by 4 m across—estimated to be big enough to feed 1000 people by a local Maori familiar with modern hangi.
-However these large hangi or umu pits were identified in 1968 (in the Kermadecs) by Roger Duff, as being typical Polynesian umu ti.
+An investigation by a team from Otago University found a huge stone-lined umu or hāngī pit (earth oven) 1.5 m deep by 4 m across—estimated to be big enough to feed 1000 people by a local Māori familiar with modern hāngī.
+However, these large hāngī or umu pits were identified in 1968 (in the Kermadecs) by Roger Duff, as being typical Polynesian umu ti.
 The purpose of the large pit was to cook the taproot of the ti plant.
 This was a common method of reducing the tuberous root to a sugary pulp.
 The ti can be cultivated easily but is slow growing.
 The root is about 900 mm long by 90 mm wide, to a point.
 It is cooked very slowly in an umu for 12 to 24 hours.
 The plant is usually associated with the far north of New Zealand but may have been grown further south during the warmer climatic period associated with early Polynesian settlement.
 A geophysics study showed that it was only one of six such pits in a rough horseshoe shape on the edge of a lagoon.
 The study also showed the site to be much bigger than previously thought—at least 11 ha and possibly larger as two boundaries have not been accurately plotted.
 At least 50 percent of the area was intact.

 By 2007 only 2 percent of the site had been scientifically investigated.
-"Intact" skeletons (many minus the head) were found in four groups, with the oldest (1-7) being closer to the sea and at the western end of the site.
+"Intact" skeletons (many minus the head) were found in four groups, with the oldest (1–7) being closer to the sea and at the western end of the site.
 These have been shown by DNA studies to be people who had lived in East Polynesia.
-The largest group of skeletons (15-43) were in an area to the east which covered an oval area 30 by 50 m.
+The largest group of skeletons (15–43) were in an area to the east which covered an oval area 30 by 50 m.
 These people are believed to be moa hunters who lived their lives in New Zealand, based on bone and teeth DNA analysis.
 The main habitation area was central, about 25 to 50 m from the southern lagoon edge.
 There were three zones of cooking and surface midden debris, all about 100 by 30 m approximately.
 The earliest zone was alongside the lagoon and the latter on the ocean side of the island.
 At the time of the second occupation of the island, the second site was protected from the ocean by a long and narrow boulder bank.
 There are two adze-making sites—one adjacent to the early occupation zone and the second adjacent to the later burial site.
 The most intensely studied indicates a right handed person sitting in the porch area of a small whare.
 They sat in front of a flat stone on a path cobbled with small round rocks, chipping off flakes of argillite with a hammer stone of quartzite.
 The limited studies done so far indicate a sizeable village.
 It is apparent that bodies were commonly buried about 60 m from the cooking and working zones.